-It's still odd to think that Dyson, the company known for hoovers, has completely taken over the haircare industry.
-In 2016, the company's super expensive Supersonic Hair Dryer launched to rave reviews and was promptly bought by every hair-obsessed person on the planet, Now the company has launched a brand new styling tool.
-So what's the difference between Dyson's Airwrap and Hair Dryer?
+It's still odd to think that Dyson, the company known for its vacuum cleaners, has completely taken over the haircare industry.
+In 2016, the company's Supersonic Hair Dryer launched to rave reviews and was promptly bought by every hair-obsessed person on the planet.
+Two years later, and Dyson cemented its position as a giant hair-care industry with the Dyson Airwrap, a styling tool following in the footsteps of its Hair Dryer predecessor.
+But what's the difference between Dyson's Airwrap and Hair Dryer?

-Both products use the same innovative technology to keep hair shiny and healthy.
-Instead of frizzing your hair with excessive heat, Dyson's teeny tiny digital V9 motor produces what is known as the Coanda effect.
-This is where a jet flow attaches to a particular surface, creating a spinning vortex of air that has the ability to magically attract hair and style it in the same way as a professional hairstylist would.
+Both the Dyson Airwrap and Supersonic Hair Dryer use the same innovative technology to keep hair shiny and healthy.
+Instead of frizzing your hair with excessive heat, Dyson's teeny tiny digital V9 motor produces what is known as the Coanda effect: where a jet flow attaches to a particular surface, creating a spinning vortex of air that has the ability to magically attract hair and style it in the same way as a professional hairstylist would.
 All you have to do is sit back and hold it.

-Both the Airwrap and hair dryer also control the temperature so your hair doesn't suffer any unnecessary heat damage.
+The Dyson Airwrap and Dyson Hair Dryer also control the temperature so your hair doesn't suffer any unnecessary heat damage.
 The Airwrap measures the temperature of the airflow 40 times every second while the hair dryer only does this 20 times per second.
 Oh, and they're both extremely quiet when drying your hair.

 Obviously, both of these technologically advanced styling tools don't come cheap.
 The hair dryer is currently available for £299.99 while the Airwrap is a tad more expensive with prices ranging from £399.99 up to £449.99.
 However, it does give you the chance to do more with your hair, such as curling and the ability to decide how tight you want those curls to be.
 And it works with all hair types.
 You can either buy the complete set, one specifically designed for thin hair, or one that's aimed at thicker and more textured hair.